Tutorial: It’s surprisingly easy to craft a diy neon sign in any shape — even a cactus — from EL wire. And it’s flexible, safe, and cool to the touch.

-I’m going to walk you through step-by-step to make a light-up neon cactus, but this same concept would work for signs, too!
+I’m going to walk you through step-by-step to make a light-up neon cactus, but this same concept would work for and shape of DIY neon sign!
 The secret is in the electroluminescent wire (EL wire).
 It’s a thin copper wire coated in phosphor so that it glows when a current is running through it, giving you that bright neon light effect.

 Unlike true neon signs, however, EL wire is flexible and totally non-breakable, so you can play around with designs at home.
 Plus, it’s CHEAP.
 The EL wire complete with battery pack for this project cost me less than $5.

 P.S.
 Clearly I’m a bit hooked on neon for summer…